kizniche/Mycodo/mycodo-manual.rst

 system with user/password credentials, user roles that grant/deny access to parts of the system, and SSL for encrypted browsing.

-An SSL certificate will be generated (expires in 10 years) and stored at ``~/Mycodo/mycodo/mycodo_flask/ssl_certs/`` during the install process to allow SSL to be used to securely connect to the web interface.
+An SSL certificate with an expiration of 10 years will be generated and stored in ``~/Mycodo/mycodo/mycodo_flask/ssl_certs/`` during the install process to allow SSL to be used to securely connect to the web interface.
 If you want to use your own SSL certificates, replace them with your own.

-If using the auto-generated certificate from the install, be aware that it will not be verified when visiting the web interface using the ``https://`` address prefix.
-You may continually receive a warning message about the security of your site, unless you add the certificate to your browser's trusted list.
+If using the auto-generated certificate from the install, be aware that it will not be verified when visiting the web interface in your browser.
+You may continually receive a warning message about the security of your site unless you add the certificate to your browser's trusted list.

 REST API
 ========

 As of version 8, Mycodo has a REST API.
-Documentation is available here:
+Documentation is available at `API
-`API
 Information <https://github.com/kizniche/Mycodo/blob/master/mycodo-api.rst>`__
 and `API Endpoint